Ghost Whisperer season 3: Plot

 In the third season, Melinda searches in her family history for answers as she gets closer to learning the secret of her gift, her childhood, and her estranged father.
-She soon finds out that Gabriel is her half-brother.
+She soon finds out that Gabriel is her step-brother.
 Melinda finds a series of tunnels which lead to a town buried deep below Grandview, which houses dozens of ghosts.(The tunnel situation is never solved) She soon has dreams about a man in a mask coming to her in her sleep, and believes this is an event from her childhood.

 At the end of the season, Tom Gordon (played by Martin Donovan) appears in Grandview alive with Gabriel.
 It is revealed the man in the mask is Paul Eastman, and Melinda's biological father (Melinda awoke Paul's ghost when searching in the tunnels).
 In disbelief, Melinda goes with Tom to her childhood home and when they arrive inside, Tom tells her the truth.
 When she was a child, Tom fell in love with Melinda's mother, Beth, while Paul was in prison.
 When Paul escaped from prison after a fire and returned home, Tom killed him in order to keep him from Beth and buried him in their basement.
 When he heard that Melinda was slowly uncovering the evidence, he had to return to Grandview.
 Tom tries to kill Melinda, but she is saved when Paul's ghost possesses Tom and throws him down a flight of stairs, killing him.
 The next day, Melinda and her friends meet in the town square.
 Melinda invites her mother, and the two say goodbye to Paul as he goes into the Light.